-Let the weather play God with her itinerary, let the tanker bringing in supplies break down somewhere, let the post sell the last bottle of whiskey, but if she'd laid up alone in the middle of no where after she busts a move down the Himalayas and break her leg, she want a book.
-Curled up in strange places among a couple artifacts of family that get toted around in her suitcase, she may be lonely, but she will be be content.
+Let the weather play God with her itinerary, let the tanker bringing in supplies break down somewhere, let the post sell the last bottle of whiskey, but if she'd laid up alone in the middle of nowhere after she busts a move down the Himalayas and breaks her leg, she wants a book.
+Curled up in strange places among a couple artifacts of family that get toted around in her suitcase, she may be lonely, but she will be content.

 It's a big old paper dead tree book because she wants to hold something in her hand that feels alive, to me even if a living thing died to create its pages.
 It's words that form pictures, laid out upon a living thing that never slept, never dreamed of the soft perch of birds or the sharp blade of the ax, never mourned the tender leaves that it nourished and abandoned.
 It’s a piece of wood, that can be warmth, support, and shelter, or the perfect, pristine bed of memory laid down bare.